TheKevJames/experiments/tensorflow-perf/README.rst

 Tensorflow Optimization
 =======================

+This represents an experiment in eking out the absolute most performance from a Tensorflow model as I possibly can get without modifying the model itself or running on more than a single CPU.

 We're starting with the `g2p_en`_ library, with the version released just prior to their move from Tensorflow to NumPy (commit: 7caf9d69).
 Not encoded in this initial commit are the following changes: